kaizen-ai/kaizenflow/documentation/notes/code_review.md

           a clean-up bug, if you need a reminder

 ## Look at the code top-to-bottom
-- E.g., if you do search & replace, make sure everything is fine
+- E.g., if you do a search & replace, make sure everything is fine